MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ## Licensing

-### When is Microsoft 365 Copilot for Sales available for purchase?
+### When is Copilot for Sales available for purchase?

 Copilot for Sales includes the Microsoft 365 Copilot subscription and will be available to purchase on February 1, 2024 on the Volume Licensing and Web Direct Channel.
 Copilot for Sales will be available to purchase on CSP from March 1, 2024.
 Copilot for Sales includes the rich sales specific capabilities alongside Microsoft 365 Copilot.
 It's priced at $50 per user/month, or $20 per user/month if the customer already has Microsoft 365 Copilot.
 [See our pricing page for more information](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing).